OpenEMR

 3. Create a new database and user for OpenEMR.

-4. Configure the OpenEMR settings file.
+4. Configure the OpenEMR settings file (openemrlibraryclassesconfig.php).

 Technical Specifications

-OpenEMR includes robust security features, such as:
+OpenEMR prioritizes security and offers features such as:

 Pros and Cons